Carer’s Credit | Am I eligible?

 carer's credit

-Carer’s Credit is a National Insurance credit to protect your pension.
+Carer’s Credit is a National Insurance credit which helps you to qualify for the State Pension.

-If you provide care for someone with a disability but are not accumulating National Insurance contributions through paid work or voluntary payments, Carer’s Credit will fill that gap.
+If you provide care for someone with a disability but are not accumulating National Insurance contributions through paid work or voluntary payments, this benefit will fill that gap.

 The term ‘care’ includes tasks to help the person with day to day living, such as helping them to wash and dress, take medication, get out and about or managing their bills.